 - 50% of entertainment costs (food and drink, gifts with or without the printed firm logo or product brand, and expenses for vacation, sport, recreation, renting cars, vessels, airplanes, and holiday cottages).
 Entertainment costs do not include the costs of goods and merchandise adapted by a taxpayer for business entertainment purposes, labelled ‘not for sale’, and other promotional objects with the name of the firm or merchandise or other advertising objects (e.g. glasses, ashtrays, table cloths, mats, pencils, business diaries, cigarette lighters, tags) put to use in the selling area of the purchaser and given to consumers, provided that their value does not exceed HRK 160 per item.

 - 50% of the costs, except insurance and interest costs, incurred in connection with owned or rented motor vehicles or other means of personal transportation (e.g. personal car, vessel, helicopter, airplane) used by managerial, supervisory, and other employees, provided that the use of means of personal transportation is not defined as salary.
-Please note that the percentage of 50% non-deductible expenses incurred in relation to personal cars will be applicable as of 1 January 2018.
-Until then, 30% of these expenses will be non-deductible.
+Please note that the percentage of 50% non-deductible expenses incurred in relation to personal cars is applicable as of 1 January 2018 (previously, 30% of these expenses were non-deductible).

 - Asset shortages exceeding the amount prescribed by the Croatian Chamber of Economy or Croatian Chamber of Trades and Crafts, in accordance with the Value-added Tax (VAT) Act and on the basis of which no PIT was paid.